AlexanderSkrock/camunda-modeler-provisioner/README.md

 ```
 As hint: Currently there is no test infrastructure, neither for the core logic nor for the CLI code.
 (I know, shame on me :( )

-In case you want to try the CLI interface manually, you can ran the following command followed by your subcommand and parameters you would like to test:
+In case you want to try the CLI interface manually, you can run the following command followed by your subcommand and parameters:
 ```sh
 npm run bin
 ```